danupp/fpga_rbpi_sdr/README.md

 	* Changed to 625 ksps output from ADC.
 	* Changed decimation to 8, giving 78.125 ksps.
 Implemented 640 taps Chebyshev low pass decimation filter, running at 60 MHz.
 2017-12-28:
    * Changed decimation filter to hanning type.
-But seems to cut off at 50 kHz when designed for 25 kHz fc.
+But does not work properly.
+2018-01-02:
+	* Fixed decimation filter problem.